meese-os/meeseOS-manual/src/resource/overview/README.md

 ---
-description: A brief overview on the internals of OS.js.
+description: A brief overview on the internals of MeeseOS.
 full_title: Architecture and overview
 ---

 # Architecture and overview

-This article gives a brief overview of all of the different components that makes up OS.js.
+This article gives a brief overview of all of the different components that makes up MeeseOS.

 ## Codebase